omgnetwork/research/plasma/plasma-mvp/specifications/no-confirmations.md

 ### Modifications to Plasma MVP

 We need to modify the Plasma MVP specification in order to implement these rules.
-The necessary changes are:

-1. Root chain needs to validate the transaction **and** its inputs.
+#### Change #1: The root chain needs to validate a transaction *and* its inputs before it can be exited
-2. Exits must be challenged within 4 days.

-Change #1 is necessary to ensure that we can't break Rule #2 in any useful way.
+This is necessary to ensure that we can't break Rule #2 in any useful way.
 Remember that Rule #2 requires that inputs be at least `n + 1` Plasma blocks old.
 The following example demonstrates why this change is necessary:

 1. Alice submits a transaction to Bob.
 2. The operator includes Alice's transaction after including a few invalid transactions.
 The operator reveals Alice's transaction (so Bob can exit), but doesn't reveal their own (so no one can prove those are invalid).